Security & Fraud Awareness

 Malicious Emails and Websites

 An unsuspecting e-mail from your bank or favorite retailer may secretly be an attempt to steal your identity or personal information.
-“Phishing” is common tactic of cyber criminals that relies on “spoofed” e-mails or fraudulent websites (that look and feel like a well-known website) to collect personal and financial information or infect your machine with malware and viruses.
+“Phishing” is a common tactic of cyber criminals that relies on “spoofed” e-mails or fraudulent websites (that look and feel like a well-known website) to collect personal and financial information or infect your machine with malware and viruses.
 Criminals use this stolen information to commit identity theft, credit card fraud and other crimes.
 Phishing can also occur by telephone and is becoming increasingly prevalent on social media and professional networking sites.

 When you click a malicious link, you may unknowingly install malware on your device.
 Malware refers to software that is intentionally designed to cause damage to a digital device.
 The most common form of malware is a virus, which is typically designed to give the criminals who create it some sort of access to the infected devices.
 Ransomware is another type of malware that is becoming increasingly prevalent.
 Ransomware accesses a victim’s files, locks and encrypts them and then demands the victim to pay a ransom to get them back.
 Ransomware is like the “digital kidnapping” of valuable data – from personal photos and memories to client information, financial records and intellectual property.
 Any individual or organization could be a potential ransomware target.